 Food.
 So while I do miss certain American foods, I do not miss the American food industry as a whole.
 A lot of expats here are NGO volunteers and students, which makes for a lot of vegetarians.
 They tend to get upset when Georgians laugh off their concerns about animal rights.
-But seriously, think about it.
-Being a vegetarian, or at least having a low-meat diet, is a truly honorable thing to do in the US, where the vast majority of the (often genetically-modified) animals we consume live out their lives on “factory farms,” in deplorable conditions.
+While being a vegetarian, or at least having a low-meat diet, is a truly honorable thing to do in the US, where the vast majority of the (often genetically-modified) animals we consume live out their lives on “factory farms,” in deplorable conditions.
 In Georgia, not so much.
 Factory farming is essentially non-existent–cows, pigs, and chickens generally live out their lives wandering around, having sex in public, pooing on walkways, and standing in the middle of the road.
 Not altogether a bad gig.
 So if you’re eating local meat, you aren’t complicit in making an animal live a miserable life for your consumption in the way that you are in the US.
 Similarly, Georgia is also home to tons of affordable native fruits and vegetables that actually have flavor.
-You know, like tomatoes that are red and taste like tomato?
-Even the junk food is better, because they flavor it with actual sugar instead of high-fructose corn syrup.

 Escalators.
 Every other country in the world has figured out how to use escalators except for Americans.
 In the rest of the world, when you get on an escalator, you go to the right if you’re planning on just standing and riding, and leave the left side open so people who are in a hurry can get by.
-Whereas in America, everybody just parks themselves/their bags/children square in the middle, and looks at you like you’ve got five heads if you indicate that you’re actually intending to use the escalator for its original purpose–to climb faster.
+In America, everybody just parks themselves/their bags/children square in the middle.

 Isolation.
 Americans (including myself) are generally quite isolated people.
 This is largely the result of our desire for independence, to pursue our dreams at the cost of sometimes putting them off to help our families or spend time with friends.
 To me, Georgians are the opposite end of the spectrum–heavily dependent on their families and valuing time spent just hanging out.
 Many 20-something Georgians, even if they are married, live with their parents or in-laws, and often contribute part of their paycheck to struggling family members, something totally unimaginable to me.
-I used to often criticize the Georgian system of parenting–or rather, lack thereof.
+I used to often criticize the Georgian system of parenting (or lack thereof).
 Georgians often have children very young, and their parents are the ones who usually end up raising the kids.
 Then in twenty years, they will in turn raise their children’s children.
-Whereas in America, grandparents go off to enjoy their retirement/mid-life crises, and the parents are stuck paying bank for babysitting so they can work, or staying at home, both of which can be challenging, depressing, and guilt-inducing for various reasons.
+In the States, grandparents go off to enjoy their retirement/mid-life crises before being packed away to a nursing home, and the parents are stuck paying bank for babysitting so they can work, or staying at home, both of which can be challenging, depressing, and guilt-inducing for various reasons.

 Birth control bureaucracy.
-For a supposedly progressive country, you sure do have to jump through a lot of hoops to get birth control in the US.
-What, are they afraid people will find a way to make meth out of it?
+For a progressive country, you really do have to jump through a lot of hoops to get birth control in the US.
+What, has anyone ever been caught making meth out of it?
+Has anyone ever been busted for dealing microgestin on the corner?
 Georgia’s conservatives are literally led by a patriarch, and yet you can still walk into any pharmacy here and get birth control for $3 a month over-the-counter.

 150-foot signs lining the highways.
 America has beautiful landscapes along its many highways.
 But you wouldn’t know it, because they’re blocked out by forests of giant light-up Wal-Mart, Cracker Barrel, Holiday Inn, and Sonic signs.
 Other countries: learn from this.
 Don’t do it.